coderdojobraga/katana/README.md

 > 🍙 Dashboard for CoderDojo Braga's website

+## 📖 Considerations

+This project is a work in progress that is being heavily inspired by our older project [bokken](https://coderdojobraga/bokken.git).
+It is being developed in Elixir and Phoenix LiveView, with the particularity of using Vue.js (via [LiveVue](https://hexdocs.pm/live_vue)) for the frontend.

 ## 🤝 Contributing

 When contributing to this repository, please first discuss the change you wish